 This average was only high though because it contained the category of potato chips and French fries.
 The weight gain from boiled, baked, or mashed potatoes at (0.57 lb) was only a fraction compared to potato chips (1.69 lbs) and French fries (a whopping 3.35 lbs)

 You didn’t need a study to tell you that potato chips and French fries are fattening.
-Other potato forms are NOT a weight loss food like fruits, leafy vegetables but that just means you don’t overeat.
+Other potato forms are NOT a weight loss food like fruits or leafy vegetables.

 Creamy Potato Salad: Nothing but goodness and tastiness and lots of those resistant carbs.